bberry1413/400Math/XNSFR/Methods of Proof Induction Proof Insights.md

 ### Notes
+#### Methods of Proof by Induction:

 [Induction Proofs, *Discrete Math* - Susan Epp](https://drive.google.com/file/d/1wTR6FQJE1Lv_3CG9ghrWdrpjR_CRfupc/view?usp=sharing)

-If you are hoping to prove that an equation is true but you haven't yet done so, either preface it with words "We must show that" or put a question mark above the equal sign.
+If you are hoping to prove that an equation is true but you haven't yet done so, either preface it with words **"We Need To Show"** or put a question mark above the equal sign.

-#### Methods of Proof by Induction:
 **Format 1 - the inductive step**: Start with the left hand side of the equation (LHS) to be proved and transform it using definitions, algebra, and (during the inductive step) the inductive hypothesis until you obtain the right-hand side of the equation (RHS).

 **Format 2 - the basis step:** Transform the LHS and the RHS of the equation to be proved independently, one after the other, until both sides are shown to equal the same expression.